Rice, Oregon

 Rice is an unincorporated community in Wasco County, in the U.S. state of Oregon.
 It is about 5 mi northeast of Dufur, near Boyd and U.S. Route 197.

-Rice was named for Horace Rice, who settled on upper Fifteenmile Creek in the 1860s and who planted the first crop of wheat in upland Wasco County.
-When the Great Southern Railroad established a line into the area in 1905, Rice's name was given to the station.
+Rice was named for Horace Rice (1829-1915), an Oregon Trail pioneer who settled on upper Fifteenmile Creek in the 1860s and who planted the first crop of wheat in upland Wasco County.
+When the Great Southern Railroad established a line into the area in 1905, Rice's name was given to the station near the confluence of Fifteenmile Creek and Dry Creek.
+At one time Rice had a 50,000-bushel farmers' grain elevator run by the Rice-Union Elevator Company.
+According to the author of Oregon Geographic Names, however, as of 1980 "there was little evidence of urban activity."

+The historic Rice Cemetery is the burial place for several members of the Rice family.